 The field tile is 2"x6" which is slightly skinnier than a traditional 3"x6" subway tile.
 This allows for the niches to fit perfectly and avoids the need for them to be surrounded by awkward cut tile pieces.
 The handmade, white-body ceramic tile uses a miter cut at the edges around the niche, so it can wrap seamlessly from the surface of the wall to the inside of the niche itself.

 Also, it's tempting to use a contrasting or accent tile in the back of the niches.
 But here, the design is quiet and calm, which lets the nearby wallpaper and deep blue wainscoting do the talking.

-Let's talk about how you can get a similar look using AC tile.
-For a specialty, handmade tile like the one used above, it's best to come in to one of AC's five DC-metro area showroom locations.
+Let's talk about how you can get a similar look using tile from Architessa.
+For a specialty, handmade tile like the one used above, it's best to come in to one of our DC-metro area showroom locations.
 There, you can talk with an associate and explore your options with one of our many specialty vendors.

 In contrast to one another, these two shower spaces illustrate how design choices can make a square niche stand out or fade away.